 Less is more.

 A simple 3 photo collage is ideal for a banner.
-Just select 3 photos and split them in thirds across the banner.
+Just select 3 photos and split them into thirds across the banner.

 Filling out your policies